 About

-Born in 1996 in Guadalajara, Mexico, Luna de Jesús Licea is a self-taught painter currently based in Los Angeles, California.
-He immigrated to the United States at the age of 10, moving frequently before settling in Yakima, Washington, where he spent his teenage years.
-Luna initially pursued a career in the culinary arts but was later drawn to graphic design, which eventually led him to explore the visual arts.
-He began painting in 2021 and has been developing his artistic practice ever since.
+Born in 1996 in Guadalajara, Mexico, Luna de Jesús Licea is a self-taught Artist currently based in Los Angeles, California.
+He immigrated to the United States at the age of 10, moving frequently before settling in Yakima, Washington, where he spent his formative years.
+Licea envisioned a career in culinary arts, one that later transitioned into graphic design, where freelance work opened the door to a deeper exploration of visual storytelling through Oil painting.
+Since committing to painting in 2021, Luna has continued to develop a practice rooted in Community, identity, and cultural preservation and development.

 Statement